-- 1. Incident Commander.
-The first arriving Officer shall assume Command.
-Command will be passed according to policy until the first arriving Battalion Chief assumes Incident Command and establishes a Command Post.
+- 1. Command The first arriving Officer shall assume Command.
+Command will be passed according to the Regional Incident Management System policy until the first arriving Battalion Chief assumes Command and establishes a Command Post.
 There are many factors to be considered when selecting a command post location for a high-rise incident.
 Locating the command post in the building lobby near the fire control room should be given serious consideration due to the ability to better communicate with companies inside the structure.
-However, if a command post inside the structure is not a good choice, the command post may be established outside and at a safe distance from the structure.
-The use of the COA Command Vehicle (CV1) should also be considered, if available. - 2.
-Falling debris.
+However, if a command post inside the structure is not a good choice, the command post may be established outside and at a safe distance from the structure. - 2.
 Should the incident evolve into a working fire, a safe perimeter should be established and maintained with consideration being given to the height of the structure and the probable landing zone of any falling debris.
-If the Command Post is located outside the structure, it should be located or relocated beyond this safe perimeter.
+If the Command Post is located outside the structure, it should be located or relocated beyond this safe perimeter. - 3.
+Division X Supervisor (X represents fire floor number) The second arriving Battalion Chief should report to the Command for briefing.
+Then, one Chief will be Command and the other Chief will be assigned as the fire floor Division Supervisor.
+All of the companies working on the fire floor will be under the command of this Division Supervisor.

-- 3. Division 'X' Supervisor.
-The second arriving Battalion Chief should report to the Incident Commander for briefing.
-Then, one Chief will be the Incident Commander and the other Chief will be assigned as the fire floor Division Supervisor.
-The fire floor Division will be named after the floor number (the term "Division X" is a generic term for policy purposes only, if a fire was on the 15th floor, the Division would be called "Division 15").
-All of the companies working on the fire floor will be under the command of this Division Supervisor. - 4.
-Initial Attack.
-The first arriving Aerial Apparatus or Rescue Unit will assume Inside Truck and serve as the Division Supervisor on the fire floor until the arrival of a Chief Officer.
+- 4. Initial Attack The first arriving Aerial Apparatus or Rescue Unit will assume Inside Truck and serve as the Division Supervisor on the fire floor until the arrival of a Chief Officer.
 The first arriving Engine Company will assume Fire Attack 1.
 The second arriving Engine Company will assume Fire Attack 2.
 These three initial attack teams should work together and perform operations on the fire floor to locate and confine the fire. - a.
-Duties of initial attack.
 All three initial attack teams should bring standpipe hose and equipment into the building with them.
 The Inside Truck is responsible for truck work on the fire floor including locating the fire, forcing entry for access to the fire, primary search in the fire area, salvage, etc. Fire Attack 1 and 2 should work together to deploy a hoseline and begin fire confinement and extinguishment. - b.
-Two-In Two-Out.
-The initial attack teams must comply with the MFR Best Practices A104 Two-In/Two-Out.
+The initial attack teams must comply with the Two-In/Two-Out as described in the Regional Structure Fire SOG.
 Normally this is accomplished by leaving two members in the Attack Stairwell, which is outside the IDLH atmosphere. - c.
-Fire Control Room.
-The first arriving initial attack team will respond to the Fire Control Room (FCR) to check the fire alarm panel, obtain building keys, and obtain plug-in phones. - d.
-Five Size-ups.
+The first arriving initial attack team will respond to the Fire Control Room to check the fire alarm panel, obtain building keys, and obtain plug-in phones. - d.
 All operations depend on the conditions found and actions taken by the initial attack teams.
 Therefore, it is critical that the initial attack teams communicate their actions and give size-up reports from five locations: - i.
-Exterior.
 The exterior upon arrival; including the number of stories and if fire/smoke is showing. - ii.
-FCR.
 The Fire Control Room; including the information obtained from the fire alarm panel. - iii.
-Attack stairwell.
 The Fire Attack Stairwell; including the designation of the Attack Stairwell and smoke conditions within that stairwell. - iv.
-Fire floor.
 The fire floor; including confirmation of the fire floor number, the fire/smoke conditions on that floor and actions being taken. - v.
-Fire room.
 The fire room/apartment; including the fire room/apartment number and actions being taken. - e.
-Other information.
 Other information such as status of occupant evacuation, if elevators are being utilized, whether or not a sprinkler system is operating, etc. should also be conveyed.